MdMohsinHaider/java-program/README.md

 41. Write a java Program to calculate the sum of factorial of each digit of a number.
 42. Write a java Program to check whether the number is a Strong number or not.
 43. Write a java program to reverse digits or numbers.
-44. Write a java Program to find the difference between reverse and original digits/number if the number is not the same original and reverse.
+44. Write a java Program to find the difference between reverse and original digits/number if the number is different from original and reverse.
 45. Write a java Program to check if the reverse and original number is divisible or not, if Divisible then print.
 46. Write a java program to check the sum of reverse and original number/digits is even or odd, if the number is odd then print all odd digits,but number is even then print all the even digits.
 47. Write a java Program to check whether the number is palindrome or not.